 63. In all 3 countries there is a lack of territorial coverage of the observation network (weather stations, river gauges) in the project target areas impeding the generation of local datasets as basis for climate information services.
-This is accompanied by technical and technological capacity gaps in data transmission and processing by national hydro-meteorological services.
-In addition, current hydro-met and sectoral databases and information systems in all three countries tend to be fragmented, with a lack of correlation between them.
-Meteorological services lack thorough understanding of sectoral climate and early warning info needs, resulting in a deficit of tailored information products and communication channels to sectoral and local government counterparts (including key vulnerable sectors, such as tourism, fisheries, agriculture, heath, water and coastal management).
-As mentioned above, part of the capacity gap in channeling climate and EWS information to local government is the lack of capacitated recipient counterparts in municipal offices (like RRMCs)
+This deficit is accompanied by technical and technological capacity gaps in data transmission and processing by national hydro-meteorological services.
+In addition, current hydro-met and sectoral databases and information systems in all three countries tend to be fragmented, lacking correlation between them.
+Meteorological services lack thorough understanding of sectoral climate and early warning information needs, resulting in a deficit of tailored information products and communication channels to sectoral and local government counterparts (including key vulnerable sectors, such as tourism, fisheries, agriculture, heath, water and coastal management).
+Part of the capacity gap in channeling climate and EWS information to local government is the lack of capacitated counterparts in municipal governments (like RRMCs) who support climate risk analysis and decision-making.

-Lack of capacity of local governments to integrate DRR and climate change adaptation considerations into territorial and local level development plans
+Lack of capacity of local governments to integrate disaster risk reduction and climate change adaptation considerations into territorial and local level development plans

-64. In the participating countries there is a lack of technical and institutional capacity to integrate climate change information into territorial policies and plans.
-In Dominican Republic, territorial planning remains a challenge for the National Prevention, Mitigation and Response (PMR) System limiting proper integration of environmental sustainability, climate change adaptation and DRR in territorial policies and plans, especially in municipalities with deficient land use planning, (vulnerable settlements close to river and mountain slopes prone to landslides).
+64. In the participating countries there is a lack of technical and institutional capacity to integrate climate risk information into territorial policies and plans.
+In Dominican Republic, territorial planning remains a challenge for the National Prevention, Mitigation and Response (PMR) System limiting proper integration of environmental sustainability, climate change adaptation and disaster risk reduction in territorial policies and plans, especially in municipalities with deficient land use planning, (vulnerable settlements close to river and mountain slopes prone to landslides).
 While Jamaica has advanced significantly in terms of integrating climate change in national sectorial plans and climate scenarios, these are not properly communicated and coordinated with institutions at parish level.
-In Cuba, in municipalities where there is a RRMC, there are functional DRR plans coordinated with territorial development plans, which is not the case in the province of Ciego de Avila.
+In Cuba, in municipalities where there is a RRMC, there are functional disaster risk reduction plans and territorial development plans informed by risk analysis, which is not the case in the province of Ciego de Avila.